provostprovost/tyto/README.md

 Tyto
 ====

 A classroom assignment management app for creating, assigning and completing classwork and homework.
-Created by Parth Shah and Brian Provost.
+Created by .
+[Parth Shah and Brian Provost](https://recruit.makersquare.com/?v=bprovost5+pshah5)

 Tech
 ----